SEED-VT/TraceFL/README.md

 ### 5.2 Reproducing Main Paper Experiments

+[Note] These scripts are also executeable on colab.
+Click this and uncomment the corresponding script to run the experiment.

 Although, any configuration of the TraceFL artifact can be run using the `python -m tracefl.main dirichlet_alpha=0.1`` command with approprite arguments (e.g., dirichlet_alpha, num_clients, num_rounds), we also provide scripts tha can validate each result of the corresponding figure or table in the paper.

 Note about Resource Configuration: The scripts are configured with minimal resource settings to run on standard hardware.
 To run large-scale experiments as described in the paper (using a cluster of NVIDIA DGX A100 nodes), adjust hardware resources and and scale up the number of clients and rounds in the configuration file.